AidanMercer/AestheticFox/README.md

 - Aidan Mercer

 ## Contact:
-if you have any questions or concerns, please feel free to contact me at:
+if you have any questions or concerns, please feel free to email more or create an issue.
-- aidan#5213
-or ask a question in the 🙏Q&A in Discussions.